hugo-sid/hugo-blog-awesome/exampleSite/content/posts/math-typesetting/index.md

 <!--more-->

-In this example we will be using [KaTeX](https://katex.org/)
+In this example we will be using [KaTeX](https://katex.org/).

-- To enable KaTeX globally, set the parameter `math` to `true` in a project's
+- To enable KaTeX globally, set the parameter `math` to `true` in a project's configuration file:
-  configuration:
   - `config.toml`
     ```toml
     [params]